Investment Objective

 Fund performance

-In May, the Malta High Income Fund registered a marginal loss of 0.03% for the month, outperforming its internally compared benchmark which saw 0.78% loss, hampered by its exposure to locally listed equities which performed worse in contrast to the fixed income space.
+In September, the Malta High Income Fund registered a gain of 0.63% for the month, outperforming its internally compared benchmark which saw 0.52% loss, as locally listed equities underperformed the fixed income segment.

 Market and investment outlook